-The surviving half-ruined traditional houses, buildings and aqueducts reflect on the cosmopolitan and rich history of the island which is now lost in the depths of time.
-The present capital is strongly influenced by the nostalgic and romantic Western European elements and the local style with the stone built houses.
+The surviving half-ruined traditional houses, buildings and aqueducts reflect the cosmopolitan and rich history of the island which is now lost in the depths of time.
+An apparent element that indicates pre-earthquake buildings, which mainly house public services today, are the arches.
+The present capital is strongly influenced by the nostalgic and romantic Western European elements and the local style with the stone-built houses.
 A walk in the narrow streets, around the squares and along the tall buildings is a chance to experience the historical concept of Zakynthos island.
 The settlements that stay true to the typical architecture of Zakynthos are Keri, Maherado, Maries, and Volimes.

 A Venetian Castle dominates on the hill above Zakynthos Town as well as some elegant mansions in the countryside, like the famous Sarakina house.
-The churches are characterized by bell towers built right attached to three-aisled basilicas.
+The churches are characterized by bell towers attached to three-aisled basilicas.
 The most important church is the Metropolis of Agios Dionysios, one of the finest examples of Venetian architecture in Greece.
-One of the finest structures in the historical Argassi Bridge, built in the 19th century, and the Municipal Theatre.
+One of the finest structures is the historical Argassi Bridge, built in the 19th century, and the Municipal Theater.

-Visitors can enjoy their stay in many of the traditional hotels that have respected the traditional architecture.
+Visitors can enjoy their stay in many of the traditional hotels that have respected traditional architecture.